GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Go to **chat_server_go/cmd/standaloneFlows/main.go** and look at the movie flow prompt

     ```golang
+    // Look at the prompt in the code file, markdown might not render it properly.
     movieFlowPrompt := `
       Here are the inputs:
          * Context retrieved from vector db: